 The first example is the age-old problem of poverty.
 While numerous people have moved out of poverty over the last century and the quality of life for mankind has increased significantly poverty is still pervasive.
-Over 3 billion people live on less than $2.50 per day and over 1.6 billion live without electricity (Report, 2015).
-In our age of modern medicine, we still experience the death of over 2 Million kids per year due to not getting proper vaccines and medical treatment (WHO, 2014).
+Over 3 billion people live on less than $2.50 per day and over 1.6 billion live without electricity.
+In our age of modern medicine, we still experience the death of over 2 Million kids per year due to not getting proper vaccines and medical treatment.

 Combined with poverty, the Earth is overpopulated which is draining its natural resources.
 The global population is growing by 1.10 percent per year or roughly 83 million new lives each trip around the Sun.
-Current estimates project that the Earth’s population will be 11.2 billion people by 2100 (Nations, 2017).
-The frightening association with this is that the current rate of sustainable resources needed to sustain the current population is that 1.7 the Earths are needed to sustain the current depletion of resources (Consequences of Depletion of Natural Resources, 2019).
+Current estimates project that the Earth’s population will be 11.2 billion people by 2100.
+The frightening association with this is that the current rate of sustainable resources needed to sustain the current population is that 1.7 the Earths are needed to sustain the current depletion of resources.

 This is the world’s new reality, wicked problems in need of solving.
 Only highly skilled and innovative teams will be able to solve these problems.
-It wouldn’t be far off speculation that mankind is backed into a corner on solving these issues because the technology and knowledge to solve these problems hasn’t been invented yet.
-The one truth to these issues is that their solutions will have to be team based as no individual has the capability to solve these.
-If an individual claim that they have the answer to solve any of these issues, that is the first indicator that you are talking with a fool.
+It wouldn’t be far off speculation that mankind is backed into a corner on solving these issues because the technology and knowledge to solve these problems haven’t been invented yet.
+The one truth to these issues is that their solutions will have to be team-based as no individual has the capability to solve these.
+If an individual claims that they have the answer to solve any of these issues, that is the first indicator that you are talking with a fool.

 This leaves the world with the looming question of what jobs will be left in the future.
 Outsourcing will continue to happen, but those contracted roles will eventually fall giving way to more advanced automation.
 These are easy predictions to make, the more conceptually difficult leaps to make is when AI begins to automate locational positions.
 These are the roles that are based on being in a certain location at a specific time.
 These roles historically have been the police officers, mailmen, teachers, doctors, garbagemen, etcetera.
 Once believed safe roles, these may possibly be the first roles eliminated in the new AI economy.

 In the shorter timeframe, corporate America is seeing the effect of AI not only in business process efficiency but with managerial coaching.
-Certain smartphone applications are now automating routine tasks like scheduling, accounting, measuring, and in some cases managerial coaching (Shellenbarger, The Robots That Manage the Manager, 2019).
+Certain smartphone applications are now automating routine tasks like scheduling, accounting, measuring, and in some cases managerial coaching.
 Going beyond the immediate horizon, if process jobs continue to be automated, the managerial model of command and control will go away as it will no longer be a necessary evil.
-The role of the human in the future will be project-based work in creating and those roles will be run via an adhocracy (Malone, 2019).
+Project-based work is the role of the human in the future.
+They will focus on creating new value in roles led by an adhocracy.